Im-Avocado/Im-Avocado/README.md

 ~ I'm Avocado, im still learning these codes ~
 ~ i like to draw, also still learning  ~

-also credit to mochilly for these gifs i use
+andd credit to mochilly for these gifs i use
 ᅟ
 <div align="center">